 I love visiting places I’ve heard about a million times.
 I treasure the hype, the butterflies, the build-up of anticipation as the moment grows closer.
 When I do arrive, I get a thrill out of seeing my imagination — cobbled together from the words or photos of others — come to real, tangible life before me.
 It’s like waking up from a dream and finding what I was dreaming about standing next to me (you know, minus how terrifying that sounds).

-Almost every iconic spot is iconic for some reason or another.
+Let’s not forget: almost every iconic spot is iconic for some reason.
 The fact that 10 million people have experienced that reason before you doesn’t have to destroy or weaken its effects.
-The Grand Canyon is still grand, the Sydney Opera house is still photogenic, the Taj Mahal is still majestic.
+The Grand Canyon is still grand, the Sydney Opera house is still photogenic, the Taj Mahal — well, I haven’t been to that one yet, but I’m gonna go ahead and speculate that it’s still pretty god damn majestic.

 Do I also have a fondness for more underrated destinations?
 Sure.
 A big chunk of my blog is devoted to the Netherlands outside of Amsterdam, and the glories of my home state of Minnesota — which lies well outside of the typical tourist path of NYC > Las Vegas > LA.